Level 2 Food Hygiene & Safety

-Tailored to food workers who handle or serve food directly to the consumer.
+Tailored to those who handle or serve food directly to the consumer.
+Most food industry workers will need this course.

-Designed for early years practitioners, childminders and all those who serve food to under-5s.
+Designed for early years practitioners who serve food to children in the Early Years environment, such as nurseries.

-The best course for those assembling, processing and/or packaging food.
+The best course for those assembling, processing and/or packaging food, often on food production lines, in factories, high volume bakers or confectioners.

-This course is designed for those who prepare food for people to eat at home or off-site.
+Designed for those who prepare food for people to eat at home or off-site, including supermarket staff, butchers and fishmongers.

 By law, you do not need a food hygiene certificate.
 However, all staff preparing, handling and serving food have a legal requirement for proper training in good food hygiene practice.
 When the Environmental Health Officer visits, you must be able to prove that all food handlers are trained in food hygiene matters commensurate with their work activity.
 A verifiable food hygiene certificate is the best evidence.